Sotnia: Cossacks

 As a unit of the Cossack regiments, it is known from the earliest records of the Zaporizhian Sich.

 During the Cossack service in the Imperial Russian Armies the typical regiment had five sotnias or squadrons.
 The term was used in the context of Cossack foot or cavalry regiments.
 The unit term was retained until the establishment of Soviet Union in 1922 and termination of the Ukrainian People's Republic and Free Don Cossack Oblast.

-Established by the cossacks the word Kurin was being associated in their military dictionary.
-By the Second World War the word burin was commonly used alongside Sotnia.
+Established by the Cossacks the word Kurin was being associated in their military dictionary.
+By the Second World War the word kurin was commonly used alongside Sotnia.
 It was a term referring to the basic combat unit of the Ukrainian Insurgent Army (UPA), the world Kurin means a village.
 These villages were equivalent to a battalion around four to eight hundred member each divided into three to four sotnias.

-Cossacks: Don Cossacks
+Don Cossacks

 In 1906, Russia faced eighteen months of revolutionary turmoil.
 The Cossacks played a large role in becoming one of the most feared defenders.
 Discontent steadily merged late that summer, causing an increase in unrest for workers and peasants within the Russian Empire.
 Between May and August, fifteen Don Cossacks units mutinied.

 Cossacks of the second Sotnia carried out a large group of numbers in meetings to avoid dispersing the mob.
 Several meetings were made and a report was made listing other incidents of the same regiment.
 Concluding that all the Cossacks of the Taganrog have been seen as unreliable.

-Cosscaks started an internal police service.
+Cossacks started an internal police service.
 They depicted themselves a heroic warriors and defender of the fatherland.
 The group carried out many terrorist operations.
 Cossacks would break up in smaller units, referring to half-sotnias.
-They used campaigns that were unparalleled in its brutality and scope, the morale of the cossacks became to decrease.
+They used campaigns that were unparalleled in its brutality and scope, the morale of the Cossacks became to decrease.

 Sotnia Cavalry

-In the mid-1980s, Russia, Germany, Austria, and France worked together to create peace, with 1,772 squadrons and sotnias of Cavalry.
+In the mid-1880s, Russia, Germany, Austria, and France worked together to create peace, with 1,772 squadrons and sotnias of Cavalry.
 They increased the numbers higher.
 A large amount of numbers of cavalry, became the most expensive if all arms, and the weighty on the badgers of each country.
-Sotnia calvary can also refer to the animals the soldiers who rode horseback, in military context.
+Sotnia cavalry can also refer to the animals the soldiers who rode horseback, in military context.